LadyAngelSlmn/moderators/seasons/0x1/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## chihiro
+- Discord user name: `chihiro#92940`
+- UnUniFi address : `ununifi1xxxxxxxxxxxxxxxxxxxxxxxxx`
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`

 This is just an example.

 - Discord user name: `Write your Discord user name`